sudnya/video-classifier/minerva-technical-documentation.md

 a neural network, and it attempts to discover complex relationships between generated features and output classes.

-Although Minerva is designed the handle arbitrary input data, this project includes additional supporting modules for performing classification on video data.
-As our first case study, we are using Minerva to perform automatic gesture recognition.
+Although Minerva is designed to handle arbitrary input data, this project includes additional supporting modules for performing classification on video data.
+For the first case study, Minerva is used to perform automatic gesture recognition.

 The labeled dataset used for training was obtained from http://www.kaggle.com/c/multi-modal-gesture-recognition